 Towson University's SPS chapter is running a program with Wolfe Street Academy, a public charter school in Baltimore City, to teach elementary school students science in a weekly after school program.
-The program will cover 5-6 science related topics integrating projects, demonstrations, and lessons to excite and educate students in the sciences.
+The program will cover 5-6 science related topics integrating projects, demonstrations, and lessons to excite and educate students.